Code-Me-N0t/AUTOMATION/readme.txt

 • Error handling is implemented using try-except blocks to catch exceptions and print error messages.
 • Finally, the script ensures that the WebDriver is properly closed after test execution.

+Terminal Commands:
+"pytest"    : Runs the script in normal conditions "-v"        : Increases the verbosity of the output "-s"        : Show inputs
+"-m"        : Markers (for excluding tests) e.g: pytest -s -m "not (update_scenario or multiple_bet or betlimit or allin)"

 main.py

 • This file contains functions that define various test scenarios.